BZoennchen/supercollider-book/_build/html/_sources/chapters/misc/terms.md

 ### Low Frequency Oscillator

 A low frequency oscillator (LFO) is, as its name suggests, an oscillator that oscillates with a low frequency, that is, a frequency that is below the audible frequency.
-LFO's are often used to control some argument of another oscillator, for example, to control its amplitude.
+LFOs are often used to control some argument of another oscillator, for example, to control its amplitude.

 (sec-rm)=
 ### Ring Modulation